This article was last updated on 1 March 2021.

 Unlike a defined contribution (also known as money purchase schemes) wherein an employer or employee make regular contributions to a savings pot, the amount you receive under a defined benefit scheme is guaranteed and paid directly to you.

 There are two types of defined benefit schemes, these are:

 Typically, you will get access to your defined benefit pension at either your scheme’s normal retirement age or earlier if you take early retirement.
-Usually, this may be set at 60 or 65 years old and is the age at which your employer would begin to pay out your benefits.
+Usually, this may be set at 60 or 65 years old and is the age at which your employer, via the pension scheme and Trustees would begin to pay out your benefits.